 He is a Fellow of the Chartered Institute of Arbitrators (FCIArb).
 His expertise and experience include both ad hoc (including ad hoc arbitrations under the UNCITRAL Arbitration Rules) and institutional arbitration, including arbitration under the rules of the ICC, LCIA, ICDR and ICSID.
 He also has expertise in national arbitrations involving a variety of national laws including England and Wales, Cameroon, Hong Kong, Nigeria and Singapore.
 Appointments include:

-Co-arbitrator, LCIA arbitration, in a dispute concerning an international money transfer contract between a leading international money transfer company and the postal services of a foreign country (ongoing).
+Co-arbitrator, LCIA arbitration, in a dispute concerning an international money transfer contract between a leading international money transfer company and the postal services of a foreign country;

-Sole arbitrator, in a dispute concerning a contract for corrosion surveys of oil and gas pipelines, under UNCITRAL Arbitration Rules,
+Sole arbitrator, LCIA No UN132512, in a dispute concerning a contract for corrosion surveys of oil and gas pipelines, under UNCITRAL Arbitration Rules;

-Co-arbitrator, LCIA arbitration concerned with the interpretation of a Joint Operating Agreement relating to the operation of an oil mining lease,
+Co-arbitrator, LCIA arbitration concerned with the interpretation of a Joint Operating Agreement relating to the operation of an oil mining lease; and

 Co-arbitrator, LCIA arbitration concerned with a claim for breach of warranty in a share sale and purchase agreement.